isaaclhk/Projects/Python projects/Covid19 ICU Prediction.md

 data.info(verbose = True, show_counts = True)
 ```

-Based on the output from 'info', we see that majority of the features are floats.
+Based on the output from 'info', we see that majority of the features are floats, and there is a significant proportion of null values.
 To better understand the distribution of data in this dataset, we start by examining the non-float features individually.

 ```
 data['AGE_ABOVE65'].value_counts(dropna = False)